dmarinav/dmarinav.github.io/_posts/2018-07-30-speed-dating-part2.md

 |Support Vector          |0.921 ± 0.022|0.933 ± 0.012|0.922 ± 0.009|0.929 ± 0.015|0.931 ± 0.014|0.922 ± 0.013|

 I chose the Extra Tree classifier with random over-sampling because it gave me the highest score on my training sets.
 After tuning the models, I received cross validation scores of 0.967 and 0.969 for the male and female models, respectively.
 The best accuracy scores for the male model were 100%, 97.34%, and 100% for training, test, and complete sets, respectively.
-The best accuracy scores for the female model were 100%, 96.98%, and 100% for training, test, and complete sets, respectively.
 The confusion matrices for both models introduced below.

 #### MALE MODEL
 [![SMOT Females]({{ site.url }}{{ site.baseurl }}/images/pic6_10.png)]({{ site.url }}{{ site.baseurl }}/images/pic6_10.png)